Other Names for this Disease

 - Genetics Home Reference (GHR) contains information on Hypophosphatasia.
 This website is maintained by the National Library of Medicine.

-- The MAGIC Foundation provides information about hypophosphatasia at the following link:
+- The MAGIC Foundation has an information page about hypophosphatasia.

 - Orphanet is a European reference portal for information on rare diseases and orphan drugs.
 Access to this database is free of charge.